Azure/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/Update-AzApiManagementRegion.md

 ## SYNTAX

 ```
-Update-AzureRmApiManagementRegion -ApiManagement <PsApiManagement> -Location <String> -Sku <PsApiManagementSku>
+Update-AzApiManagementRegion -ApiManagement <PsApiManagement> -Location <String> -Sku <PsApiManagementSku>
  -Capacity <Int32> [-VirtualNetwork <PsApiManagementVirtualNetwork>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Update-AzureRmApiManagementRegion** cmdlet updates an existing instance of type **Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementRegion** in a collection of **AdditionalRegions** objects of a provided instance of type **Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement**.
+The **Update-AzApiManagementRegion** cmdlet updates an existing instance of type **Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementRegion** in a collection of **AdditionalRegions** objects of a provided instance of type **Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagement**.
 This cmdlet does not deploy anything but updates an instance of **PsApiManagement** in-memory.
-To update a deployment of an API Management use the modified **PsApiManagementInstance** to the Update-AzureRmApiManagementDeployment cmdlet.
+To update a deployment of an API Management use the modified **PsApiManagementInstance** to the Update-AzApiManagementDeployment cmdlet.

 ## EXAMPLES